ningw42/blog/content/posts/how-to-builld-StreamFX.md

 ## Why

 The pre-built binaries of [StreamFX](https://github.com/Xaymar/obs-StreamFX) are only available to sponsors now.
-And the author purged all the 0.12 alpha/beta builds from GitHub.
+[And the author purged all the working 0.12 alpha builds from GitHub](https://web.archive.org/web/20230108104555/https://github.com/Xaymar/obs-StreamFX/releases).
 The only **free** option for OBS 27+ users is to build it from source.
 Okay, fair enough.

 ## How